-The Great Ocean Road epitomizes the phrase ‘taking the scenic route’.
-Located just a short distance from Australia’s coolest city, Melbourne, a classic Great Ocean Road drive itinerary is hugged by some of Australia’s most grandiose landscapes.
+The Great Ocean Road epitomizes the phrase ‘taking the scenic route.’
+Located just a short distance from Australia’s coolest city, Melbourne, a classic Great Ocean Road drive itinerary takes you through some of Australia’s most grandiose landscapes.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 You will never be at a loss for what to see on the Great Ocean Road.
-On a Great Ocean Road trip from Melbourne, you’ll weave along mountainsides, revel in striking seaside vistas and delve into Australia’s verdant green rainforest.
+Get ready to weave along mountainsides with your own car, chase waterfalls, or revel in striking seaside vistas and delve into Australia’s verdant lush rainforest.

-The towns that dot this Great Ocean Road itinerary are laid back, surfy and sophisticated.
-They offer everything that travelers would expect from this part of Australia including places to stay along the Great Ocean Road that are comfortable, clean, and provide the sea-side living you may be looking for.
+The towns that dot this Great Ocean Road itinerary are laid back, surfy, and sophisticated.
+They offer everything that travelers would expect from this part of Australia, including places to stay along the Great Ocean Road that are comfortable, clean, and provide the seaside escape you may be looking for.

-Torquay marks the start of the Great Ocean Road.
-The drive ends in Warrnambool.
+Torquay marks the start of the Great Ocean Road self-drive.
+The drive ends in Warrnambool

-However, some people chose to extend their road trip so it includes Melbourne to Adelaide via Great Ocean Road or Adelaide to Melbourne via Great Ocean Road.
+However, some people chose to extend their road trip to include Melbourne or Adelaide via Great Ocean Road.

-However, starting from Melbourne on a Great Ocean Rd tour is the superior choice because when you are traveling from Melbourne on an Australia Great Ocean Road tour you will be on the side of the road closest to the ocean.
+Starting from Melbourne when touring the Great Ocean Road is the superior choice because when you are traveling from Melbourne on an Australia Great Ocean Road tour, you will be on the side of the road closest to the ocean.

-The start of the Great Ocean Road from Melbourne is about 1 hour and 20 minutes away.
-However, factor the traffic around the city into your drive time from Melbourne to Great Ocean Road.
+The start of the Great Ocean drive from Melbourne is about 1 hour and 20 minutes away.
+Remember to factor the traffic around the city into your drive time from Melbourne to Great Ocean Road.

 Torquay

 Torquay is oozing with surf culture.
-Thanks in part to Bells Beach (home of the annual Rip Curl surf comp), and other great surf breaks in the area, Torquay has been dubbed the surf capital of Australia.
+Thanks in part to Bells Beach (home of the annual Rip Curl surf competition) and other great surf breaks in the area, Torquay has been dubbed the surf capital of Australia

-It’s not out of ordinary to run into big name surfers grabbing a coffee at one of the town’s trendy cafes.
-Torquay marks the start of your Great Ocean Road-Melbourne tour.
+It’s not out of the ordinary to run into big-name surfers while grabbing a coffee at one of the town’s trendy cafes.
+Torquay marks the start of your Great Ocean Road-Melbourne tour, although some stretch the journey all the way to South Australia after!

 Things to Do in Torquay

-- Stroll the Surf Coast Walk: Follow the path onwards to Juan Jax Beach.
-You’ll start to notice the monolith yellow sand cliffs that the beaches are known for and which Great Ocean road tours are famous for.
+• Stroll the Surf Coast Walk: Follow the path onwards to Juan Jax Beach.
+You’ll start to notice the monolith yellow sand cliffs that the beaches and Great Ocean road tours are famous for.

-- Visit Bells Beach: The be-all and end-all of surf beaches.
+• Visit Bells Beach: The be-all and end-all of surf beaches if you have seen the movie Point Break.
 Watch experienced surfers navigate the treacherous waters at Winki Pop surf break from the viewing platform.
-Then descend the staircase and take in all the glory of Bells Beach from the sand.
-But beware swimming as there are strong currents and a big undertow so it is not advised.
+Try some of the best Southern European cuisines here and fresh seafood at its best.
+Then descend the staircase and take in all the glory at one of Australia’s famous surfing beaches.
+But beware of swimming as there are strong currents and a big undertow, so it is not advised.

 Places to Stay in Torquay: